 Below, you can see an example of a banner added to the navigation bar.

-Another example of a unique content placed in the navigation menu:
+Another example of unique content placed in the navigation menu:

-As we’ve mentioned above, you can extend the functionality of the Mega Menu extension by installing Magento 2 Shop by Brand by Amasty and implementing sorting by brands right in the menu.
+As we’ve mentioned above, you can extend the Mega Menu module’s functionality by installing Amasty Magento 2 Shop by Brand and implementing sorting by brands right in the menu.

 Amasty Mega Menu for Magento 2 is a robust solution that allows ecommerce store owners to build navigation menus with enhanced functionality and quickly add them to a storefront.
-The module enables users to include various elements in the menu and create a custom design, making them look attractive and easy-to-use for website visitors.
+The module enables users to include various elements in the menu and create a custom design, making it easier to use and more visually appealing.
 This way, you will drastically improve the shopping experience on your store and engage more customers.
 Convenient website navigation helps online shoppers quickly find what they are looking for, which decreases the bounce rate and boosts sales.

 You can buy the Amasty extension for Magento 2 for $199.
 If you want to get more information, follow the link below:'